vygr/ChrysaLisp/STATUS.md

 Font app now shows tooltips for the character codes.
 A click on the character button copies the tip text to the clipboard.

-Terminal app saves comman history to `terminal_state.tre`.
+Terminal app saves common history to `terminal_state.tre`.

+Terminal supports dynamic page scaling.

 ------